Navid200/xDrip/docs/Nightscout/NS_Install.md

 You will be asked to choose API_SECRET.
 [This](./HowToMenu.md) explains how to use the menus without a mouse.
-Enter a password and take note.
-You will need it to access Nightscout.
+Enter a password, excluding the following characters, and take note.
 Or, choose cancel to keep it as is.
+$ &nbsp; \" &nbsp; \' &nbsp; \\ &nbsp; SPACE &nbsp; @

+You will need API_SECRET to access Nightscout.

 You will be asked to enter your FreeDNS user ID and password.
 ![](./images/FreeDNS_IDPass.png)